Redesigning with purpose: a responsive web experience for a dog daycare struggling with branding, navigation, and a missing online booking system.

 Branding consistency builds trust

-Unifying the visual identity — logos, colors, typography — had an outsized impact on how users perceived the business's credibility, even before they engaged with content.
+Unifying logos, colors, and type had an outsized impact on credibility - even before users engaged with content.

 02